wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/4-portal-security.md

 - **Local authentication** - Common forms-based authentication with usernames and password hashtags are stored in the Dataverse contact record.

-- **External authentication** - Credentials and password management are handled by other idtable providers.
+- **External authentication** - Credentials and password management are handled by other identity providers.
 Supported authentication providers include:
   - OAuth2 (Microsoft, Twitter, Facebook, Google, LinkedIn, Yahoo)
   - Open ID (Azure Active Directory, Azure Active Directory B2C)
   - WS-Federation and SAML 2.0.
-These providers are used for integration with on-premises Active Directory and other idtable services.
+These providers are used for integration with on-premises Active Directory and other identity services.

 Portal administrators can choose to enable or disable any combination of authentication options through portal **Authentication Settings**.

 ![Screenshot of the Portals Authentication Settings.](../media/1-7-portal-authentication-settings.png)

 > [!IMPORTANT]
-> Azure Active Directory B2C is a recommended idtable provider for authentication.
+> Azure Active Directory B2C is a recommended identity provider for authentication.
 If another provider support is required, then it can be configured in Azure Active Directory B2C.

 ## Authorization